 by Guest Author

 When it comes to cutting company overhead, companies will sometimes resort to measures that could significantly affect their employees’ well-being.
 Be it in the form of lower starting wages, diminution of benefits, bonus cuts, or even outright cutting back on hours and manpower, these measures tend to send out a message that the company cares little for the welfare of their employees.
 Consequently, it becomes harder to hire, and keep employees.

 Of course, there are some instances where losing an employee may be beneficial for a company, such as when the employee is under-performing.
 But losing highly-skilled and well-performing talent is different, and the result can be quite devastating.
 As a matter of fact, employee turnover costs are very expensive, and a cycle of fast turnovers can lead to great economic loss for your business.

-Many still fail to realize the full impact of losing an employee because some aspects are hard to put an actual value to.
+Many still fail to realize the full impact of losing an employee because some aspects are hard to put an actual value on.
 Though some facets of turnover may be difficult to quantify or measure, employers can feel that there is indeed a loss.

 Let’s talk about three important costs involved in employee turnover.

 First, is your separation cost.
 This involves your resigned employee’s severance pay, inclusive of benefits due, administration costs (which involves record-keeping), exit interviews, and payroll changes.
 Further, there are costs involved in having someone help make up for lost hours, either through overtime pay of existing employees or wages that need to be paid to temporary workers.

 Second, is recruitment cost, or the expenses involved in finding someone else to hire.
 This involves advertising fees, the time spent on having to conduct interviews, recruiter commissions, and finally, the process of officially hiring a new employee.
 Once you have someone new on board, you’ll also need to factor in the cost of having to train them for new responsibilities.